Aquino family: Ninoy Aquino's opposition to the Marcos regime

 In 1978, from his prison cell, Aquino was allowed to take part in the elections for Interim Batasang Pambansa (Parliament).
 Although his friends, former senators Gerry Roxas and Jovito Salonga preferred to boycott the elections, Aquino urged his supporters to organize and run 21 candidates in Metro Manila.
 Thus his political party, dubbed Lakas ng Bayan (People's Power), was born.
 The party's acronym was "LABAN" (the word laban means "fight" in the Filipino language, Tagalog).
 He was allowed one television interview on Face the Nation (hosted by Ronnie Nathanielsz) and proved to a startled and impressed populace that imprisonment had neither dulled his rapier-like tongue nor dampened his fighting spirit.
 Foreign correspondents and diplomats asked what would happen to the LABAN ticket.
 People agreed with him that his party would win overwhelmingly in an honest election.
 Not surprisingly, all his candidates lost due to widespread election fraud.

 In mid-March 1980, Ninoy suffered a heart attack, possibly the result of seven years in prison, mostly in a solitary cell which must have taken a heavy toll on his gregarious personality.
 The surgeons were reluctant to do a coronary bypass because of their unwillingness to be involved in a controversy.
 Additionally, Ninoy refused to submit himself to the hands of local doctors, fearing possible Marcos "duplicity", preferring to either go to the United States for the procedure or to return to his cell at Fort Bonifacio and die.

 On May 8, 1980, Imelda Marcos made an unannounced visit to Ninoy at his hospital room.
-She asked him if he would like to leave that evening for the U.S., but not before agreeing on two covenants: first, that if he leaves, he will return; and, second, while in America, he should not speak out against the Marcos regime.
+She asked him if he would like to leave that evening for the U.S., but not before agreeing on two covenants: first, that if he leaves, he will not return; and, second, while in America, he should not speak out against the Marcos regime.
 She then ordered General Fabian C. Ver and Mel Mathay to make necessary arrangements for passports and plane tickets for the Aquino family.
 Aquino was rushed to his home on Times Street to pack, hustled to the airport and put on a plane bound for the U.S. that same day accompanied by his family.

 Aquino was operated on at a hospital in Dallas, Texas.
 He made a quick recovery, was walking within two weeks and making plans to fly to Damascus, Syria, to contact Muslim leaders, which he did five weeks later.
 When he reiterated that he was returning to the Philippines, he received a surreptitious message from the Marcos government saying that he was now granted an extension of his "medical furlough".
 Eventually, he decided to renounce his two covenants with Malacañang "because of the dictates of higher national interest".
 After all, Aquino added, "a pact with the devil is no pact at all".